davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v001 daily data read as a list

 ### Expansions week of 26-JUN-2023
 * OpenMeteoEDA_202306_v001 explores precipitation by month
+* OpenMeteoEDA_202306_v001 explores temperatures by month